milonmaze/privacy-terms-observatory/developers.facebook.com/terms.md

+The Facebook company is now Meta.
+We’ve updated our Platform Terms to reflect the new name on February 8, 2022.
+While our company name has changed, we are continuing to offer the same products, including the Facebook app from Meta.
+Our Data Policy and Terms of Service remain in effect, and this name change does not affect how we use or share data.
+Learn more about Meta and our vision for the metaverse.

-These new Facebook Platform Terms and the Developer Policies originally went into effect on August 31, 2020.
+These Meta Platform Terms and the Developer Policies originally went into effect on August 31, 2020.
 They replaced the legacy Facebook Platform Policy and the legacy Instagram Platform Policy, as well as the Supplemental Terms for Extended Platform Products and the Technology Provider Amendment to the preceding Supplemental Terms.
 Learn more.

-Facebook Platform Terms
+Meta Platform Terms
 1. Introduction

 a.
-Our Platform is the set of APIs, SDKs, tools, plugins, code, technology, content, and services that enables others, including app developers and website operators, to develop functionality, retrieve data from Facebook and any other Facebook Products, or provide data to us.
+Our Platform is the set of APIs, SDKs, tools, plugins, code, technology, content, and services that enables others, including app developers and website operators, to develop functionality, retrieve data from Meta and any other Meta Products, or provide data to us.

 b.
 To use Platform (including to Process any Platform Data), you agree to these Platform Terms (“Terms”), as well as all other applicable terms and policies.
-This may include the Facebook Terms of Service, the Instagram Terms of Use, the Facebook Commercial Terms, the Business Tools Terms, and any Facebook Product terms that are applicable.
+This may include the Meta Terms of Service, the Instagram Terms of Use, the Meta Commercial Terms, the Business Tools Terms, and any Meta Product terms that are applicable.

 c.
 You must also comply with the applicable requirements in our Developer Policies and those made available on our Developer Site, including in our Documentation collectively, the “Developer Docs”)